githubEdit

 To submit a transaction on behalf of an account, it must be signed with an account's private key.

-Cosmos supports for the storage and management of keys.
+Cosmos supports multiple keyring backendsarrow-up-right for the storage and management of keys.
 Each node operator is free to use the key management method they prefer.

 By default, the cheqd-noded binary is configured to use the os keyring backend, as it is a safe default compared to file-based key management methods.